 Creating metrics using the ticket events

 Now that we’ve gone over the building blocks of the Ticket Events model, the next step is to learn how to create metrics using these different attributes.
-As previously mentioned, typically, if you want to look at the number events, your metric will look like this:
+Typically, if you want to look at the number of events, your metric will look like this:

 For more information on COUNT metrics, see Working with COUNT metrics on the GoodData website.

 Example 1: How many times did a ticket get re-opened?

 Continuing the example we used above, if you are trying to measure how many times a ticket gets re-opened, you can create a metric like this: